Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Note 7: An explosive PR nightmare

 Some might argue that the failure of the Samsung Galaxy Note 7 is the blackest mark on the company’s reputation.
 The launch of the device went perfectly well, with early reviews praising the phone as one of Samsung’s best ever.
-However, as the weeks went on, a serious problem started to occur: the phones were literally exploding.
+However, as the weeks went on, a serious problem emerged: the phones were literally exploding.

 It's possible the early demise of the Galaxy Note 7 will haunt Samsung forever.

 Around the world, users were sharing photos and videos of Galaxy Note 7 devices that had spontaneously caught fire or even burst.
 The problem stemmed from the large battery in the phone, which apparently featured a manufacturing defect.
 Samsung issued a recall for the devices and gave out replacement units with a battery sourced from a different manufacturer.
-Unfortunately, reports came in of this second version of the Note 7 also overheating to the point of explosion started to come in, just like the first time around.
+Unfortunately, reports about this second version of the Note 7 also overheating to the point of explosion started to come in, just like the first time around.
 Out of options, Samsung terminated the model altogether.
 It lasted less than two months.

 The failure of the Galaxy Note 7 was a serious setback for Samsung.
 The Galaxy S7 launched earlier that year had been a big success, helping to erase the problems of the Galaxy S6.
 Samsung was poised to close out the year with two successful phones under its belt, but the Note 7 prevented that.
-It was a while before the company was able to recover.
+It took a while before the company’s reputation and pocketbook recovered.

 Here in the United States, Samsung dominates the high-end Android smartphone market.
 There are quite a few other countries where Samsung has the same position — a top maker of high-end smartphones.
 However, the mid-range and budget markets, for a long time, were segments where Samsung had little presence.
 Even when it did have products in the market, they were woefully uncompetitive.